websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/securing-liferay/multi-factor-authentication/factor-checkers.md

 ## IP Address Factor Checker

 The IP Address checker is useful when Liferay DXP serves a group of users from an internal network or connecting through a VPN.
-When you enable this checker, users' IP addresses are compared with allowed IP address masks and if they match, users can bypass the other checkers and log in.
+When you enable this checker, users' IP addresses are compared with allowed IP address masks.
+If they match, users can bypass the other checkers and log in.
 This essentially defines trusted networks as the extra factor in authenticating.

 ![The IP Address factor checker by default checks for private networks.](./factor-checkers/images/02.png)